photoprism/photoprism-docs/docs/contact.md

 ## Don't Panic ##

 We are not marketing specialists but developers who work a lot and enjoy a bit of sarcasm from time to time.
-Please let us know when there is an issue with our "nuance and tone", and we'll find a solution!
+Please let us know when there is an issue with our "nuance and tone", and we'll find a solution.

 ## Privacy Policy ##